 - Do you have more assets than your intended spouse, such as a small business you’ve put many years of time and money into?
 If so, you would likely want to hold onto those assets if your marriage ends in divorce.
 A prenuptial agreement can prevent your assets from being regarded as marital property.

 - Prenuptial agreements can ensure your children from a prior marriage have access to the assets you’ve set aside for them.

 - Prenuptial agreements can be used to ensure that, upon divorce, property that was acquired before your marriage is regarded as a non-marital asset and remain your property after a divorce, or after your death.

 Yes, a well-written prenup can protect future assets.
 However, it’s not as simple as listing “all future income” or “all future property acquisitions” to ensure your future assets are protected.
 The prenup needs to list those future assets in detail, or the court will be unable to discount them as marital property, especially if there’s no clear owner.
 Because verbiage is critical when drafting a prenuptial agreement, it’s important to rely on the expertise of a lawyer with prenup experience.

 Rely on a Skilled Lawyer to Create a Prenuptial Agreement

-Do you have additional questions about prenuptial agreements?
+Do you have additional questions about prenuptial agreements or how they differ from postnuptial agreements?
 Does a prenuptial agreement seem advantageous for you and your intended spouse?
 If so, contact Conniff Law Offices.
 We’ll gladly schedule a consultation with you at our Chicago or Oak Park office.